hm-lang/core/proposals/README.md

 are passed by value when calling a function with these arguments.
 In hm-lang, arguments are passed by reference by default, for consistency.
 See [passing by reference and by value](#pass-by-reference-or-pass-by-value).
+However, to avoid most surprises, arguments are passed by *readonly* reference.
+See [passing by reference gotchas](#passing-by-reference-gotchas)) for the edge cases.

 In hm-lang, determining the number of elements in a container uses the same method name for all container types; `count(Container)` or `Container count()`,